-Create a network of government, media and academic leaders in the region familiar with Australian counterparts, prepared to speak frankly about key issues in difficult times.
+Create a network of leaders in the region familiar with Australian counterparts, prepared to speak frankly about key issues in difficult times.

 Informing and engaging

-Inform and contribute to public debate in Australia on Australia's relations with Asia, including garnering frank opinions and projecting views from the region within Australia.
-Engage with the broader community beyond foreign policy elites including youth and regional Australia on Australia's relations with Asia.
+Inform and contribute to public debate in Australia on Australia's relations with Asia, including engaging with the broader community.

 The Asialink Conversations are a leading Track II initiative that brings together influential participants from the Association of Southeast Asian Nations (ASEAN) as well as Australia and the host nation, to address political, social and economic issues of common concern.

 ASEAN-Australia-New Zealand Dialogue